aplteam/MarkAPL/Docs/MarkAPL.md

 The fencing lines of code blocks as well as the first line of paragraphs that belong to a list item need to be indented by the same number of spaces as the list item they belong to.
 They **must** be separated from the initial list item contents or any earlier sub-paragraph or code block by a blank line.

-Note that the number of leading white-space characters (indentations) of any paragraphs must match the number of white-space characters from the left margin to the beginning of the content (the list marker characters count as white space here!) of the list item the paragraph or code block is supposed to belong to.
+Note that the number of leading space characters (indentations) of any paragraphs must match the number of any space characters _and_ the list marker(s) from the left margin to the beginning of the content of the list item the paragraph or code block is supposed to belong to.

 ~~~
 1. First line